Purpose of study

 Our Geography education inspires pupils with a curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
 The teaching equips pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.
 As pupils progress, their growing knowledge about the world should help them deepen their understanding of the interaction between physical and human processes and the formation and use of landscapes and environments.
 Geographical knowledge, understanding and skills provide the frameworks and approaches that explain how the Earth’s features at different scales are shaped, interconnected and change over time.

-Our Geography curriculum is coherently planned, sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.
+Our Geography curriculum is coherently planned and sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.

 Our curriculum for Geography ensures that all pupils: